 How do I notify the respondent?

-After filing your application, you must serve the application and each document you have filed on each other party.
+After filing your application, you must 'serve' the application and each document you have filed on each other party.
+That means you must make sure that the other party receives the filed documents.
+At the hearing, the judicial officer will often ask for evidence that you have served the documents.

 After the documents have been served, you will need to complete an Affidavit of service, which you should file with the Court (using eLodgment).
 The affidavit of service must be sworn or affirmed in front of a person authorised by law to witness the swearing of affidavits, such as a lawyer or Justice of the Peace.
 You should have a copy of the filed affidavit of service with you at the court hearing.